So You’re Bored. Welcome To The Club, Population: All Of Us.

 27. Throw a tea party.

+Real cookies.
 Real cups.
-Real cookies.
-Possibly a hat.
-Even your son will play along if the snacks are good enough.
-Use the fancy mugs nobody ever uses because they’re “special.”
+And maybe even a hat.
+The snacks will even get your kid to join.
+Use the special mugs no one ever uses because they’re “special.”
 Today is special.
 Today is a Tuesday and we are SURVIVING.

 28. Write actual thank-you notes.

-Pull out the stationery you bought three Christmases ago.
-Write to people who deserve thanks.
+Take out the stationery you purchased three Christmases ago.
+Write to people who deserve your thanks.
 A friend.
 A teacher.
 Your mom.
-Mail them, like an old-timey lady.
-Watch how it boomerangs joy back to you within 48 hours.
-It’s a real phenomenon.
+Like an old-timey lady.
+See how it boomerangs joy back to you in 48 hours.
+It’s a real thing.

 29. Give yourself a real manicure.